 Many of the actions that help prepare for climate change are already underway today because they benefit the community in other ways.
 One example is Portland's long-established regulations and practices to protect, manage, and expand the City's green spaces and urban forest.
-These efforts help to improve air quality and reduce the urban heat island effect.
+These efforts help to improve air quality and reduce the urban heat island effect, which in turn improves comfort and saves energy and money by reducing the need for air conditioning.
 To reduce flooding and improve stormwater management, significant work has been done to acquire and restore natural areas and floodplains, and to install green infrastructure such as bioswales and ecoroofs.
 In addition, the development of Portland's groundwater well system not only supplements the region's primary drinking water supply, the Bull Run watershed, but also improves Portland's resilience to withstand potential impacts to the water supply system due to current climate variability as well as future climate change.

-Preparing for impacts to public health
+Prepare for impacts to public health

-Similarly, to protect public health, the County currently monitors a variety of mosquito species that can carry vector-borne diseases such as West Nile Virus.
+To protect public health the County currently monitors a variety of mosquito species that can carry vector-borne diseases such as West Nile Virus.
 As the climate changes, non-native mosquito species may establish themselves due to the warmer summers and pools of standing water from winter and spring rains.
 Existing vector control and integrated pest management efforts enable better identification and response to new mosquito species of concern that may migrate here due to climate change.

-All of these activities benefit the community and improve resilience to natural hazards today, regardless of future climate conditions.
+All of these activities benefit the community and improve resilience to natural hazards today, while also reducing exposure to future risks from a changing climate.